 Quarantine probably isn’t the same for the people of El Rosario as it is for you.
 There’s no high-speed internet.
 Actually, there’s almost no internet at all.
 No computers.
 No Amazon.
 No Netflix.
 No big screen tv’s.

 Most homes are 300-400 square feet for families of 5+.
-Some families have electricity, but it’s generally used at night for homework or housework.
+Some families have electricity, but it’s generally reserved for work at night.